shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 ```

 9. Now create PersonResource.java class.
 Here we have only get and post request.
-Root class level path is required.
+Root class path is required.

 ```js